rob-blackbourn/asyncio-upgradeable-streams/README.md

 ### Client

-Here is the client.
-A new argument `upgradeable` has been added to the `open_connection` function, to enable upgrading.
-When `upgradeable` is `True` the `ssl` parameter is stored for use when the connection is upgraded.
+A new argument `upgradeable` has been added to the `open_connection` function to enable upgrading.
+When `upgradeable` is `True` the TLS negotiation is deferred and the `ssl` parameter is stored for use when the connection is upgraded.
 The `writer` has a new method `upgrade` to upgrade the connection to TLS.

-The client connects without TLS.
+1. The client connects without TLS.

-First the client sends "PING" to the server.
+2. First the client sends "PING" to the server.
 The server should respond with "PONG".

-Next the client sends "STARTTLS" to instruct the server to upgrade the connection to TLS.
+3. Next the client sends "STARTTLS" to instruct the server to upgrade the connection to TLS.
 The client then calls the `upgrade` method on the `writer` to negotiate the secure connection.
 The method returns a new `reader` and `writer`.

-Using the new writer the client sends "PING" to the server, this time over the encrypted stream.
+4. Using the new writer the client sends "PING" to the server, this time over the encrypted stream.
 The server should respond with "PONG".

-Finally the client sends "QUIT" to the server and closes the connection.
+5. Finally the client sends "QUIT" to the server and closes the connection.

 ```python
 import asyncio